Available 24/7 via email

 Thoughtful Gifts For Someone Who's Just Lost A Spouse

 If it's a parent that lost their spouse, offer to take their kids off their hands for a bit.
 Help their kid with homework if you can.
-They need a break from their kids to work on LIFE.
+They need a break from their kids to focus on their life.

 Gently motivate them to get back to living.
 Take them to dinner.
 Take them to the grocery store.
 Take them for coffee.

 The things that comfort them won't just be words.
-Actually, there aren't any words that they've not already heard and they're all overused.
+Actually, there aren't any words that they haven't already heard, and they're all overused.

 Show them you care by your actions.
 They'll be forever grateful.